Nai-Mean/Naimean_v4/Courtroom3.md

 Purpose

-Court Operations define how a case moves through the Trojan Courthouse.
+Court Operations define how a medication case moves through the Trojan Courthouse.

-Every proceeding follows the same lifecycle regardless of subject matter.

 The objective is to transform testimony into Canon through examination, challenge, voting, and arbitration.